 The Company has not generated any revenues and has incurred significant losses since inception.
-For the year ended December 31, 2021, the Company incurred a net loss of \$20,324,648 and used cash in operations of \$19,371,428.
-As of December 31, 2021, the Company has an accumulated deficit of \$68,682,286 and a working capital deficit of \$8,498,193.
+As of December 31, 2022, we had an accumulated deficit of \$107,408,545 and working capital of \$3,270,608 and for the year ended December 31, 2022, a net loss of \$38,726,259 and cash used in operating activities of \$12,127,585.
 The Company expects to invest a significant amount of capital to fund research and development.
 As a result, the Company expects that its operating expenses will increase significantly, and consequently will require significant revenues to become profitable.
 Even if the Company does become profitable, it may not be able to sustain or increase profitability on a quarterly or annual basis.
 The Company cannot predict when, if ever, it will be profitable.
 There can be no assurance that the intellectual property of the Company, or other technologies it may acquire, will meet applicable regulatory standards, obtain required regulatory approvals, be capable of being produced in commercial quantities at reasonable costs, or be successfully marketed.
 The Company plans to undertake additional laboratory studies with respect to the intellectual property, and there can be no assurance that the results from such studies or trials will result in a commercially viable product or will not identify unwanted side effects.